LeapYeet/Meshtastic-Firmware-Friend-Finder-Edition/README.md

     * Navigate to `Friend Finder` -> `Track a Friend`.
     * Select your friend from the list to begin a mutual tracking session.
     * The device will switch to the tracking screen.

 ---
+## 🛠️ Advanced Features & Tools

+### 📍 Using Saved Places
+This feature lets you save your current location to one of four available slots.
+You can then start a tracking session to get a directional arrow that guides you back to that spot—perfect for finding your car, tent, or campsite.

+**To Save a Location:**
+1. Stand at the physical location you wish to save.
+A GPS lock is required.
+2. Navigate to `Friend Finder` -> `Saved Places`.
+3. Select **"Save Current Location"**.
+4. The device will save your coordinates to the first available empty slot (e.g., "Place 1").

+**To Track a Saved Location:**
+1. Navigate to `Friend Finder` -> `Saved Places`.
+2. Select the place you want to track from the list (e.g., "Place 1").
+3. From the action menu, choose **"Track"**.
+4. The tracking screen will appear and guide you to your saved location.

+### 🔬 Developer Tools
+This menu contains diagnostic tools for testing and debugging.
+More tools may be added in the future.

+**Spoof Test**
+The Spoof Test is a tool to verify that your compass and the arrow-drawing logic are working perfectly, independent of any real-world GPS or LoRa issues.

+When you start a test, it creates a fake target exactly 1km away in a perfect cardinal direction (North, East, South, or West) from your current location.

+**How to Run the Test:**
+1. Navigate to `Friend Finder` -> `Dev Tools` -> `Run Spoof Test`.
+2. Select a target to track, for example, **"Track East"**.
+3. Physically point the top of your device towards **True North** (your compass screen should read 0°).
+4. The arrow on the tracking screen should now point directly to the **right** (90°).
+If it does, your UI is behaving as expected.

+---
 ## 🧭 A Guide to Magnetometer Calibration